matryx/nanome-docs/docs/navigation/menus.md

 <vimg src="navigating-page/Display-Ribbon-Putty.jpg" />

-Show ribbon in tube with widths proportion to the atoms' b-factor value.
+Show ribbon in tube with widths proportion to the atoms' color value.

 ### Surface